 Connecticut has strong gun laws, but one significant loophole leaves victims of intimate partner violence vulnerable to gun violence: The state does not prohibit abusers subject to temporary restraining orders, or TROs, from possessing or purchasing guns.
-The state legislature is currently considering two bills-H.B.
-6848 and S.B.
-650-that would extend protections to victims of domestic violence during the critical period after they have first filed for protection.
+The state leg-islature is currently considering a bill-H.B.
+5054-that would extend protections to victims of domestic violence during the critical period after they have first filed for protection.